coloradokim/deckset-presentations/zero-to-sre.md

 ## Your company can transform a junior engineer to a mid-level engineer within one year.

 ---
+# Agenda

+1. Your company's culture
+1. Prepare for the junior SRE's day one
+1. Provide them personalized resources and ongoing support

+---
 # Credits
 * Photos by [WOCinTech Chat](https://www.wocintechchat.com/wocintechphotos)
 * [Culture of Error](https://www.wiley.com/legacy/downloads/CultureofError_Ebook.pdf) by Doug Lemov